-146. IFRS 9 introduces new presentation requirements and IFRS 7 requires extensive new disclosure requirements as a result of the issue of IFRS 9.
+161. IFRS 9 introduced new presentation requirements, while IFRS 7 requires extensive additional disclosure requirements as a result of IFRS 9.

-The impact of IFRS 12 Disclosure of interests in other entities
+The impact of IFRS 12 Disclosure of Interests in Other Entities

-- 147. The impact of additional disclosure requirements in terms of IFRS 12 Disclosure of Interests in Other Entities should be considered by medical schemes.
-These considerations have been included under Appendix II of this Guide. - 148.
+- 162. The impact of additional disclosure requirements in terms of IFRS 12 Disclosure of Interests in Other Entities should be considered by medical schemes.
+These considerations have been included under Appendix II of this Guide. - 163.
 IFRS 12 aims to provide users of financial statements with sufficient disclosures for them to assess the nature of, and risks and financial effects associated with, the scheme's interest in subsidiaries, joint arrangements, associates and unconsolidated structured entities.
 Medical schemes do, however, have investments in unconsolidated structured entities, mainly through investment funds (applicable only if the investee meets the definition of a structured entity).
-A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity. - 149.
-Schemes should consider the level of detail that is needed to satisfy this objective, how much emphasis to place on each of the requirements, and to what extent it should aggregate the information. - 150.
-To the extent that Schemes have subsidiaries, joint arrangements or associates, Schemes should disclose significant judgments and assumptions made in determining that (for example): - it holds more than half of the voting rights of another entity where it does not have control; - it holds less than half of the voting rights of another entity where it has control;
+A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity. - 164.
+Schemes should consider the level of detail needed to satisfy this objective, how much emphasis to place on each requirement, and to what extent the information should be aggregated. - 165.
+To the extent that schemes have subsidiaries, joint arrangements or associates, schemes should disclose significant judgments and assumptions made in determining that (for example): - It holds more than half of the voting rights of another entity where it does not have control; - It holds less than half of the voting rights of another entity where it has control; - It is an agent or principal with respect to another entity;

-- it is an agent or principal with respect to another entity; - it does not have significant influence even though it holds 20 per cent or more of the voting rights of another entity; and - it has significant influence even though it holds less than 20 per cent of the voting rights of another entity.
+- It does not have significant influence even though it holds 20 per cent or more of the voting rights of another entity; and - It has significant influence even though it holds less than 20 per cent of the voting rights of another entity.